wltrup/WTOpenSource/README.md

 ![GitHub tag (latest SemVer)](https://img.shields.io/github/v/tag/wltrup/BinaryChoice)
 ![GitHub](https://img.shields.io/github/license/wltrup/BinaryChoice)

-**BinaryChoice** is a Swift Package Manager package for iOS/tvOS (10.0 and above), watchOS (4.0 and above), and macOS (10.14 and above), under Swift 5.0 and above, defining protocols for types that can be initialised from a boolean value and/or can be represented by a boolean value.
+**BinaryChoice** is a Swift package for iOS/tvOS (10.0 and above), watchOS (4.0 and above), and macOS (10.14 and above), under Swift 5.0 and above, defining protocols for types that can be initialised from a boolean value and/or can be represented by a boolean value.

 ---